No. 107 Squadron RAF: Bostons and Mosquitoes

-In the meantime the rest of the squadron, forming the ground echelon, had remained at Great Massingham, Norfolk and on 5 January 1942, it received Douglas Boston trainers and new aircrews, and began converting them onto this aircraft.
+In the meantime the rest of the squadron, forming the ground echelon, had remained at RAF Great Massingham, Norfolk and on 5 January 1942, it received Douglas Boston bombers and new aircrews, and began converting them onto this aircraft.
 The squadron began flying daylight operations again in March 1942.
 The most famous operation the squadron flew using the Boston was Operation Oyster, the daylight raid against the Philips works in Eindhoven.
 The squadron continued to fly the Boston until February 1944, when they converted to the Mosquito Mk.VIs and switched to night intruder operations.
 In November the squadron moved onto the continent, flying from Cambrai and later from Melsbroek.
 The squadron continued to fly in the night intruder role to the end of war, when it took up the duty of training in the light bomber role.
 Remaining in Germany as part of the British Air Forces of Occupation (BAFO) after the war, it was disbanded on 4 October 1948 at Wahn by being renumbered to No. 11 Squadron RAF.
 (Though some sources claim 15 September 1948.)